Braves Spring Training

 ||Area Info - Orlando

 Spring Training home of the Braves since 1998

 Send this page to a friend

-America's team plays in America's favorite playground, Walt Disney World, and Champion Stadium is a part of the famed resort's Wide World of Sports Complex.
+America's team plays in America's favorite playground, Walt Disney World, and Champion Stadium is a part of the famed resort's Wide World of Sports Complex, which since 2010 has officially been called the ESPN Wide World of Sports Complex.
 The stadium resides in Lake Buena Vista, although its address is often listed as Kissimmee.
-Lake Buena Vista is a city controlled by The Walt Disney Company and whose only permanent residents are a handful of Disney employees, hence its official population of just 16 people in the 2000 census.
+Lake Buena Vista is a city controlled by The Walt Disney Company and whose only permanent residents are a handful of Disney employees, hence its official population of just 10 people in the 2010 census.
 The entire land area of the "city" is less than 5 square miles.

 Directions From I-4: Take the Osceola Parkway West exit (# 65) and turn left at the first stoplight onto Victory Way.
 Proceed to the stadium.

 From the Florida Turnpike: Take the Osceola Parkway West exit (# 249), travel about 10 miles and turn left onto Victory Way.
 The stadium is ahead on the right.

 A small paved lot behind the left field wall is for early arrivals and the handicapped.
 There's a large grass field behind the paved lot for everyone else.
 All general parking is free, making this the only Grapefruit League ballpark that doesn't charge for parking.